 Recommended ages: 8+

-You’ll create sets and runs, rummy-meets-mahjong style, on the table with the goal to be the first person to use all of your tiles.
+You’ll create sets and runs, rummy-meets-mahjong style, on the table with the goal of being the first person to use all of your tiles.
 The addition of jokers puts an extra spin on the fun.

 Rummikub on the Go is a popular game for 2-4 players and multiple generations of family members or friends who want to play together.